-Last week, the Mormon Church officially acknowledged that Joseph Smith was a polygamist, having had as many as 40 wives.
+The Mormon Church has - finally - officially acknowledged that Joseph Smith was a polygamist, having had as many as 40 wives.
 Though they stopped short of calling him a pederast (as I did in a previous column), they did admit that one of his wives was only 14 years old.

 True, it was probably the worst kept secret in the history of modern religions.
 Still, it was a significant admission.
 Perhaps they feel enough time has passed that no one cares anymore about the harmless little peccadilloes of a man who’s been dead for a century and a half, particularly if they just keep insisting ‘He was a prophet!’
-But how do you call a man like that a "saint"?
+But how do you look to such a man for leadership?

 If disillusioned by this announcement, perhaps a modern-day Mormon could simply focus on Brigham Young instead of Joseph Smith?
 Uhm, well, not so much.

 Young had at least 55 wives - including a 15-year-old and three 16-year-olds - and 57 kids.
-A reasonable person might be excused for calling him also a pedophile, or at least a statutory rapist.
+A reasonable person might also call him a pedophile, or at least a statutory rapist.
 Yet those were some of his lesser crimes.

 Interestingly, visitors to the Museum of Church History and Art in Salt Lake will find a painting by William Major of Brigham Young, one young woman and six children.
 The caption reads“Brigham Young and his family.”